valarauca/group-ironman-start/README.md

 - [ ] Get an authenticator on that account (this ensures you can claim coins in the [stronghold of security](https://oldschool.runescape.wiki/w/Stronghold_of_Security)).
 - [ ] Have membership, seriously F2P is really slow, it is a waste of time.
 - [ ] I suggest using `runelite`.
 It can be downloaded from `https://runelite.net` or `https://github.com/runelite/runelite`. **Any other website is a phishing site that will steal your account.** Plugins are crazy totally game changing.
-- [ ] Sign in a google account, that'll save your settings so you can switch computers/installations.
+- [ ] Sign into runelite with a google account, that'll save your settings so you can switch computers/installations.

 If you don't care about nostalgia...
 In Runelite, go the wrench (in the upper right), then at the bottom right where you see `Plugin Hub` and type in `117 HD (beta)` for the HD-OSRS experience.
+It looks nice.

 ## Tutorial Island Gotcha's